mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 I did have some challenges in deciding what types of charts i wanted to use for my confirmed sections within the data_visualisation notebook.
 However i used AI to provide me with the benefits and downfalls of using particular charts.
 I then was able to make a decision on the best fit charting for the circumstance.

+I did encounter some challenges with Figma as I have never used it before.
+This was overcome by a colleague simply explaining how Figma works, which gave me the understanding and confidence to build a wireframe manually.

 I used AI with ideation in relation to understanding what elements are heavily viewed for an online retail business.
 I was also able to research and obtain information in regards to business goals and objectives ideas.
 I was then able to build my business requirements and hypotheses.
 Using AI, i was able to decide what visualisations i wanted to create for an online retailer.

 I used AI to understand some coding scripts to gain some knowledge and better understanding on how it works such as ttest and probability.